 - Breakfast - usually, you will be able to eat breakfast the morning of the procedure, although some patients seeing the plastic or oculoplastic surgical teams for reconstruction under general anaesthetic may be asked to fast on the day of the procedure.

 - Something to occupy your time whilst you await your result, such as a book or electronic device.

 - Refreshments and sandwiches – you should bring these in with you for snacks; sometimes lunch is provided - you should check with the hospital team in advance whether you need to bring a packed lunch.

 You should inform your doctor of any medical conditions, current medications you are taking, if you have a pacemaker or another type of implant, as well as any allergies you may have.

 How should the treated area be cared for when I get home?

 You will be provided with verbal and written instructions on how to care for your wound.

 Are there alternative treatments?

 Yes.
-Before arranging Mohs micrographic surgery, your doctor will explain the alternative treatment options that are available for your type of skin cancer.
+Before arranging Mohs’ micrographic surgery, your doctor will explain the alternative treatment options that could be recommended for the particular type of skin cancer you have.
 These may include: